Here are some quick links to help you jump to the relevant section:

-- Make it easy for customers to contact you, sign up, or fulfill whatever is the goal of your website.
+- Make it easy for customers to contact you, or sign up, or fulfill whatever is the goal of your website.

 And please don’t spend ages finalizing your website.
-Design, color, and navigation can be changed later if you are not happy.
+Design, color and navigation can be changed later if you are not happy.
 Launching your website is key to get moving.